devaine/Lunabotics-2023-Competition/README.md

 1. Create your workspace (create a new folder)
 2. Source your ROS 2 install setup <code>./ros2Setup.bat</code>
 3. Create your package
-    - You may use the command (creates a package + nodes inside the package)
+    - You may use the command (creates a package + a empty node inside the package)
     <pre>ros2 pkg create --build-type ament_cmake --license Apache-2.0 --node-name my_node my_package</pre>

     **OR**